iexcloud/docs/source/getting-started/benefits-of-using-apperate.md

-# What is IEX Cloud Apperate?
+# Benefits of Using Apperate?

 IEX Cloud Apperate is an application database that delivers data and back-end infrastructure to applications.
 Apperate combines the capabilities of data ingestion, normalization, transformation, observability, and delivery, all in one end-to-end solution for application development.
 It supports multiple data model concepts and specializes in time series data.